gaterunner341/gaterunner341.github.io/_posts/2023-01-30-GoogleFi-Breach.md

 intro:
 image: assets\images\featured-image\googlefi.png
 ---
-GoogleFi sent out an email on 30 Jan 2023, informing its users of suspicious activity on network of a "primary network provider."
+GoogleFi sent out an email on 30 Jan 2023, informing its users of suspicious activity on the network of a "primary network provider."

-The system in question, used for "GoogleFi customer support purposes" contains limited customer data including the following:
+The system in question, a 3rd party used for "GoogleFi customer support purposes" contains limited customer data including the following:

 - Phone number
 - When accounts were activated